My Story

 My childhood was a sensory symphony - of standing on tiptoe at weathered kitchen counters, watching my grandmother's hands fold pecans into pralines still warm from the pot.
 Of great-aunts sliding trays of petits fours, their glazes catching light like stained-glass windows, while Mardi Gras king cakes blazed with purple, green, and gold sugar on our table.
 It was here, surrounded by these women and their edible heirlooms, that I learned food could be more than sustenance.

-I studied their hands - the way my grandmother could judge butter's doneness by its scent, how my aunt Teddy's thumb knew the exact give of perfect bread.
+I studied their hands - the way my grandmother could judge a cake's doneness by its scent, how my aunt Teddy's thumb knew the exact give of perfect bread.
 These skilled artisans taught me their quiet alchemy: how to coax magic from flour, how to transform the simple into the extraordinary.

 Through their tutelage, I became my family's "dessert person" - the keeper of recipes and rituals.
 And in that sacred role, I discovered baking's deepest truth: it's where golden butter, crystalline sugar, and generations of memories transform into something greater than the sum of their parts.